BioX-NKU/scButterfly/README.md

 ## Document and tutorial

-We provide a tutorial and richer document for scButterfly in [scButterfly documents], including more details of provided APIs for customing data preprocessing, model structure and training strategy.
+### We provide a tutorial and richer document for scButterfly in [scButterfly documents](http://scbutterfly.readthedocs.io/), including more details of provided APIs for customing data preprocessing, model structure and training strategy.